Pigs: Profile and Information

 However, the outer two are not useless as they can be useful on soft ground.

 An adult pig has a total of 44 teeth.
 The teeth on the rear are explicitly adapted for crushing.
-In the male (called boar), the canine teeth form a pair of tusks, which continues to grow and are sharpened continuously by being rubbed against each other.
+In the male (called boar), the canine teeth form a pair of tusks, which continue to grow and are sharpened continuously by being rubbed against each other.

 Occasionally, mother pigs who are in captivity may savage their own young, mostly if they become very stressed.
 Some attacks on freshly born piglets can be non-fatal.